Daniel J. Frey

 No, we each try to get a piece of happiness each day.

-Some days it works out others it don't.
+Some days, it works out; others, it doesn't.

 George Floyd was murdered by the police.